 Following this important event, which was celebrated in style in September 2014, number 45 was again withdrawn from operational service until time and space in the workshop can be found for a by now much-needed major overhaul.

-Interestingly, 45 is not the only Southampton tramcar to have survived into preservation as a small band of committed enthusiasts have for many years been working on the restoration of a further two other Southampton tramcars with a view to putting them on display in the city in which they operated and have also been involved in the restoration of a third tramcar though this is no longer in the group’s collection.
+Interestingly, 45 is not the only Southampton tramcar to have survived into preservation.
+Indeed, a small band of committed enthusiasts have for many years been working on the restoration of a further two Southampton tramcars with a view to putting them on display in the city in which they operated.
+They have also been involved in the restoration of a third tramcar though this is no longer in the group’s collection.

 - Type of tram

 - Open-topped double deck low height electric passenger tram

 - Red and ivory

 - Seating capacity